forestryio/forestry.io/hugo/content/blog/add-functionality-to-your-hugo-site-with-theme-components.md

 ## The Tip of the Iceberg

 While theme components aren't exactly "plugins", they are a novel way to provide self-contained functionality to a Hugo site.
-I'm looking forward to seeing some themes that take advantage of this new feature, and seeing what else might come out of this more modular way to develop Hugo sites.
+I'm looking forward to seeing themes take advantage of this new feature, and seeing what else might come out of this more modular way to develop Hugo sites.
 If you've discovered a great use for theme components, {{% slack_invite_link "Share it with us in our community Slack!" %}}